-Established in the early 1970s through the efforts of Ronald W. Casper and others, over the years it has grown through acquisitions to become the largest park established in Orange County.
+Established in the early 1970s through the efforts of Ronald W. Casper and others, over the years, it has grown through acquisitions to become the most extensive park built in Orange County.

 Not too far removed from nearby suburbia, the park is well secluded and is bordered to the north by the Audubon Society’s Starr Ranch Sanctuary and Ortega Rock to the south.

-Teeming with wildlife, it offers something for everyone with numerous opportunities for primitive forms of recreation such as bird watching, camping, picnicking, horseback riding, mountain biking and the perhaps the favorite — hiking.
+Teeming with wildlife, it offers something for everyone with numerous opportunities for primitive forms of recreation such as bird watching, camping, picnicking, horseback riding, mountain biking, and perhaps the favorite — hiking.

 Whether on foot or horseback, trekking through the 35-mile network of trail systems that meander their way through Coastal Live Oaks and majestic California Sycamore forests, hikers are frequently provided with spectacular views of sandstone canyons and contiguous river terraces.